react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 npm install @react-navigation/material-bottom-tabs
 ```

+### Material Bottom Tabs now uses `react-native-safe-area-context` to apply safe area insets

-It's also necessary to install the `react-native-safe-area-context` package when using `@react-navigation/material-bottom-tab`, if you didn't have it already:
+It's now necessary to install the `react-native-safe-area-context` package when using `@react-navigation/material-bottom-tab`, if you didn't have it already.

 ### The default value for `backBehavior` is now `firstRoute` for material bottom tabs